 Does keeping an adjustable-rate mortgage save money?

 In the example above, most of the savings of refinancing from an adjustable rate to a fixed rate mortgage are based on the proposition interest rates will rise.
-That is, the homeowner is refinancing at a point in time when she believes interest rates have reached a low and may soon go higher.
+That is, the homeowner is refinancing at a point in time when they believe interest rates have reached a low and may soon go higher.
 What interest rates will actually do in the future is hard to predict, however.
 And this makes it hard to know if refinancing or keeping an adjustable rate mortgage is a better bet.

 Should you refinance your ARM mortgage?

 One of the advantages of an adjustable rate mortgage is that it can reduce your interest payments when interest rates decline.
 You might get a lower monthly payment without having to complete any paperwork or pay any closing costs.
 And if interest rates hold steady or decline further, you might continue to save money from future interest rate adjustments.